 The hospital performed a CT scan and determined a big bleed on the brain.
 They wanted to do a MRI, which they were to do the following day, so she stayed in another night, with Paul staying in the room over night for a second night to help calm her fears and ensure she wasn’t alone.

 This didn’t happen the following day and she was becoming more and more distressed.
 She wanted to be at home, the family wanted her at home and even arranged to have the MRI done privately so she could come home and not spend another day/night and longer where she didn’t want to be.

 This is where the problems started, by this time Anne was now unable to communicate these wishes when the consultants were in the room, as she was only really awake for minutes at a time, so would be asleep when they visited and confused if they tried waking her.

 Although her family was able to sign the DNR forms and make those decisions, they weren’t able to take her home and to discharge her themselves.

-Her Macmillan nurse told the doctors/consultant that Anne would definitely want to be at home, however the hospital then expressed concerns that Anne was a vulnerable adult and wouldn’t listen to the Macmillan nurse.
+Her Macmillan nurse told the doctors/consultant that Anne would definitely want to be at home, however, the hospital then expressed concerns that Anne was a vulnerable adult and wouldn’t listen to the Macmillan nurse.

-The hospital are actually able to make your loved one a ward of court if they disagree with your decisions.
-As a family they just wanted her wishes adhered to and were completely stuck, as, if they pushed too hard, the hospital can actually take you to court and then you won’t be able to see your nearest and dearest when they desperately need you the most.
+The hospital is actually able to make your loved one a ward of court if they disagree with your decisions.
+As a family, they just wanted her wishes adhered to and were completely stuck, as, if they pushed too hard, the hospital can actually take you to court and then you won’t be able to see your nearest and dearest when they desperately need you the most.